-We want to give a special thanks to all of you who choose to stay in Shipyard Plantation and make you aware of important safety aspects while you are visiting.
+We want to give a special thanks to all of you who choose to stay in Shipyard and make you aware of important safety aspects while you are visiting.
 During 2017, Shipyard Security responded to many incidents regarding adults and children feeding alligators and/or throwing items in the water of our beautiful lagoons.
-Part of staying in Shipyard Plantation is being able to view and take pictures of the wildlife that you may not have an opportunity to see in your hometown.
-At the same time you need to remember and respect that this is their habitat and they were here first.
-Also, please remember that feeding these animals can make them loose their natural fear of humans which may lead to the Department of Natural Resources recommending their removal and ultimate death.
+Part of staying in Shipyard is being able to view and take pictures of the wildlife that you may not have an opportunity to see in your hometown.
+At the same time, you need to remember and respect that this is their habitat and they were here first.
+Also, please remember that feeding these animals can make them lose their natural fear of humans which may lead to the Department of Natural Resources recommending their removal and ultimate death.

 Also please remember to use good judgment in where you stand on the banks of the lagoons, and always remember to keep your children in eyesight at all times.
 Entering the water is not recommended at any time and always maintain a healthy distance from the wildlife.